28 Oct 2019

 Subscribe to our newsletter.
 Enter your details below.

-As Canada demonstrates the potential of cleantech, how will technology, capital, talent and leadership impact success?
+As Canada demonstrates the promise of cleantech, can it find the leadership to grow the sector?
 Elaine Grotefeld finds some answers.

 Only four years ago, I was in a discussion in London when the term ‘cleantech’ came up.
 More than half the people in the room had never heard of it.

 Cleantech is certainly better known now, but what exactly does it mean, why is it important, and can it help to save our endangered planet?
-If yes, then what are the superhero technologies, what’s holding them back, and how can businesses, governments, and society help?
+If yes, then what are the superhero technologies, what’s holding them back, and how can business, governments and society help?

 Cleantech is a term used to refer to any technology that addresses an environmental challenge.
 This can be incremental, such as more energy-efficient lighting or heating, or radically transformative – such as carbon capture, which sucks CO2 out of the atmosphere like a giant vacuum cleaner.